1:1 Mentorship + Placement Support

 1:1 Session Types

 These sessions are where things get real — clear agenda, focused guidance, and next steps you can execute the same week.
+Some start early, while the deepest 1:1 support unlocks after readiness.

 Sessions breakdown